pagalvin/tsbook/chapter07_Functions.md

 myHelloFunction();
 ```

 This example defines and then invokes a function named `myHelloFunction`.
-Since myHellowFunction  is a `const` we had to initialize it.
-That's this bit: `{return "Hello!"};`  myHelloFunction is now a normal function and we can invoke it like any other JavaScript function using the `()` operator: `myHelloFunction()`;
+Since myHelloFunction is `const` we need initialize it at definition-time.
+That's this bit: `{return "Hello!"};`  myHelloFunction is now a normal function and we can invoke it like any other JavaScript function using the function invocation operator, `()`: `myHelloFunction()`;

 We don't need to define the function body.
 For instance, this is perfectly good syntax: